Back to Recipes

 Directions

-In a large pot or Dutch oven, heat the oil over medium heat.
+1. In a large pot or Dutch oven, heat 2 tablespoons extra-virgin olive oil over medium heat.

-When the oil is hot, add the carrot, celery, onion, garlic, salt, black pepper, paprika, and cayenne (if using).
+2. When the oil is hot, add 3/4 cup small-diced carrot, 3/4 cup small-diced celery, 3/4 cup small-diced yellow onion, 2 garlic cloves, 1 teaspoon kosher salt, 1/2 teaspoon freshly ground black pepper, 1/2 teaspoon paprika, and 1/4 teaspoon cayenne pepper (if using).
 Cook, stirring, until the vegetables are tender, 5 to 7 minutes.

-Increase the heat to medium-high and add the broth, chicken, lemon juice, and bay leaf.
+3. Increase the heat to medium-high and add 4 cups low-sodium chicken broth, 2 cups diced cooked chicken, 1/4 cup freshly squeezed lemon juice, and 1 bay leaf.
 Bring to a boil, then reduce the heat to a light simmer.

-Add the couscous, lemon zest, parsley, and oregano.
+4. Add 1 cup Israeli or pearl couscous, 1 teaspoon grated lemon zest, 2 tablespoons chopped fresh parsley, and 2 tablespoons chopped fresh oregano.
 Cook, uncovered and stirring occasionally, until the couscous is tender, about 10 minutes.

-Stir in the dill.
+5. Stir in 2 tablespoons chopped fresh dill.
 Taste and add more salt, if desired.
 Discard the bay leaf.